How does Maine state income tax and unemployment insurance work in 2026?

 Photo: Michael Denning via Unsplash · Portland, Maine

 Maine is the US state that most multi-state payroll guides treat as an afterthought.
-It has a graduated income tax, not a flat rate, topping out at 7.15 percent on income above $64,850.
+It has a graduated income tax, not a flat rate, with a 9.15 percent top rate (7.15% on income above $64,850, plus a 2% surcharge on income above $1 million).
 It uses the federal W-4 for withholding but applies its own bracket table and standard deduction.
 And as of 1 May 2026, it is one of the newer states where your employees can actually draw on Paid Family and Medical Leave benefits, after employers have been paying contributions since January 2025.

 The UI picture is simpler than the income tax.
 Schedule A holds for 2026 at a $12,000 taxable wage base.
 The new-employer combined rate lands at 2.54 percent.
 Average expected UI cost per capped employee is $267.60 a year, per the Maine Department of Labor's November 2025 announcement.

-This page covers the three income tax brackets, the withholding calculation, Form 941ME filing cadence, the UI contribution mechanics, and what the May 2026 PFML benefit launch means for your Maine payroll register today.
+This page covers the four income tax brackets, the withholding calculation, Form 941ME filing cadence, the UI contribution mechanics, and what the May 2026 PFML benefit launch means for your Maine payroll register today.
+You can also review Maine wage and overtime law, Maine termination and at-will rules, and Maine worker classification in the sibling guides.

 The brackets index to inflation each year.
 Maine Revenue Services issued the 2026 rate schedules and withholding tables in November 2025, effective for wages paid on or after 1 January 2026.

 The graduated structure means bracket placement matters for offer-letter modelling.
 A developer in Portland earning $80,000 falls into the 7.15 percent marginal band for the portion above $64,850, but the majority of the income taxes at 5.80% and 6.75%.
-The effective Maine state rate on that $80,000 is closer to 6.5 percent rather than the headline 7.15 percent.
-Most candidate compensation tools get this wrong when they show the top rate as the whole story.
+The effective Maine state rate on that $80,000 is closer to 6.5 percent rather than the 7.15 percent marginal rate.
+The 9.15% top bracket only bites above $1 million of taxable income, so it affects high earners rather than typical hires.
+Most candidate compensation tools get this wrong when they show a single top rate as the whole story.

 | Filing status | Bracket | Rate | Source |